blukatdevelopment/UnchainedWorldsOld/core_edition/character_creation/classes/monk.md

 You may cast the Push, Pull, or Levitate spells using a bonus action, consuming 1d6 Ki with each cast.

 ### Ki Mind Tricks (Requires Way of the Radiant Order)
 You may consume 4d8 Ki to cast suggestion spell.
 When you do, make a persuasion check contesting an insight check from the target.
-On a success, the target believes rationalizes that they decided to follow the suggestion on their own, and not by magic.
+On a success, the target belives and rationalizes that they decided to follow the suggestion on their own, and not by magic.
 This works only for suggestions of actions that the creature could concievably do on their own, and nothing that they would normally strongly object to, such as letting prisoners free or handing over their wallet.

 ### Ki-Charged Fist (Requires Way of the Fist)
 You may use your action and consume 2d8 Ki to fill one fist with burning teal energy.
 If you hit with an unarmed attack using this fist, it deals radiant damage equal to the Ki rolled for it.
 You may have up to two fists charged at a time.